What is a plot and how do I write one?

 A straight path between the two is rarely interesting.
 Twists and turns that increase the sense of struggle provide an opportunity for your readers to build stronger emotional bonds with the character and build suspense.

 What is a plot?

 A "plot," in simple terms, is a complication and the complication's resolution.
 How you go about creating the complication and the resolution is entirely up to you.
 Your character doesn't even need to be aware of the forces moving him or her along through the various steps leading to the resolution of the complication—or that the complication itself even exists.

 The sad teenage girl in your novel likely won't know that she is searching for a sense of identity.
 She might be selfishly seeking all forms of self-gratification in her quest for popularity without truly knowing what it is she really wants.
 It could be a complete surprise to her that she enjoys volunteering at the hospital with the girl who has been socially outcast from her class—that she is willing to befriend her when no one else will.

-Don't lose the focus of your manuscript
+Don't lose the focus of your book

 The most important thing in fleshing out your plot is that you maintain focus.
 Remember: A plot is a complication and its resolution.
 Everything that happens in your novel must, in some way, move your story forward toward that plot resolution.
 Let's consider the following plot:

 Detective X arrives at the scene of a crime and is charged with catching the killer (this is the complication).
 Detective X then goes through a number of events that provide him with clues to the killer's identity.
 Any scenes that develop his relationship with his rookie sidekick or his romance with the District Attorney have to play some role that is specific to the case.